 Here’s an open secret that you might find interesting: Filipinos aren’t as conservative as they used to be.
 They like to keep up with appearances, but the truth is, they’re pretty liberal behind closed doors.
 This isn’t limited to the gates of their homes, either.
 Filipinos also show their wild side behind the doors of a nightclub, for example.

 Somehow, the rules and traditions that apply during the day time are nullified when night falls, assuming you’re in the right place, of course.
-In nightclubs, you won’t have any trouble approaching single men and women.
+In nightclubs, you won’t have any trouble approaching single men and women in Davao.
 They may even make the first move!

 4. Terms of endearment

 While it’s true that you’ll get shut down if you try to approach Filipinos while wearing a confident smile and brandishing an old pickup line, there is a peculiar approach that might work.